Founder and Executive Director

 Board of Directors

-Cheryl Bell (Works as Realtor with eXp Realty Myrtle Beach)
+Cheryl Bell (MBA and Board Member Works as Realtor with eXp Realty Myrtle Beach)

 Gloria Robinson Cooper, New Board Member (Works as creator and facilitator of retreats for women called SisterTalks)